-- observation of the body and the construction of volumes;
+- observation of the body and construction of volume ;

-- personal research to inform the students’ creative approach, involving text and image analysis, the development of theme and collection concepts, the composition of a range of colors and the beginning of a personal dossier;
+- creative approach: personal research through the analysis of texts and images, and subsequently the development of themes, collection concepts, the composition of a range of colours and producing a personal dossier;

 Pedagogical coordination :